MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex3_SharePoint_Permission_Alert.md

 	- Daily notification limit: **No limit**

-10. Select **Next.**
+10. Select **Next**.

 11. On the **Review your settings** page, under the **Do you want to turn the policy on right away?** option, select **Yes, turn it on right away** and then select **Submit**.

-Then select **Done**
+12. On the **New Alert Policy** window, select **Done**.

+13. Verify your new alert policy appears in the list on the **Alert policy** page, its **Type** is set to **Custom**, and its **Status** in **On**.

-12. Leave all the Edge browser tabs open for the next task.
+14. Leave all the Edge browser tabs open for the next task.

-You have now configured an additional alert policy that monitors when a site collection administrator is added to SharePoint Online site collections.
+You have now configured an additional alert policy that monitors when a user is added as a site collection administrator for a SharePoint Online site collection.

 ### Task 2 – Validate the  SharePoint Permissions Alert

-In the prior task, you configured an alert that will notify Lynne Robbins when a site collection admin is added to a site collection.
+In the prior task, you configured an alert that will notify Lynne Robbins when a user is added as a site collection administrator for a site collection.
 To test this alert, Holly Dickson will add Alex Wilber as a site collection admin to the global SharePoint Communication site.
 This activity should trigger the alert policy that you just created, which should send an alert notification email to Lynne Robbins’ mailbox.
 You will then switch to the LON-CL2 VM to see if Lynne received this email.

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.